BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide500.md

 1. Create a **Data Flow** and add a **Data Set**.

-    Download the <a href="https://github.com/oracle/learning-library/raw/master/workshops/dvcs-5/Exercise%20Files/KoolKart%20Orders.xlsx">**KoolKart Orders.xlsx**</a> file.
+    Download the <a href="/Oracle-Analytics-Cloud-Workshop/Exercise%20Files/KoolKart%20Orders.xlsx">**KoolKart Orders.xlsx**</a> file.

-    Now, select the hamburger menu button and click on the Home button.
+    Now, click on the Home button.

     ![](images/500/img_5a_1_1v2.png " ")